Hasnake84/Sudden-Network-Slowdown/README.md

 ```

 ### **Timeline Overview**
-1. **Windows-target-1 was found failing several connection requests against itself and another host on the same network.**
+1. **port-scanner-vm was found failing several connection requests against and other hosts on the same network.**

    **Detection Query (KQL):**
    ```kql